You’re gonna want to get a Snap of this ranking, cause it’s lit! #blessed

 Johns Hopkins University is a private, not-for-profit, research university that was founded in 1876.
 It was named after the abolitionist Johns Hopkins, who founded and established the university as a medical school.
 This university is located in Baltimore, Maryland, and operates centers all over the world, including in Italy and China.
 This school holds regional accreditation by the MSCHE.

 This university offers every way possible to get a degree; traditional, hybrid, part-time, evenings, and online degrees are all available here.
 There are over 50 degrees at the undergraduate level and more than 150 degrees available at the graduate and professional levels, all available for students in ways that fit their needs the best.
 The most popular programs tend to be STEM subjects and medical degrees.
+Other top programs are:

 Johns Hopkins is best known as a medical research school.
 Research is a large part of the undergraduate education here; over 80 percent of all students perform independent or team research alongside faculty and staff.
 In fact, the school’s research is often the most cited in the medical and science world, attracting more than one million citations over a ten-year period.
 It is the school to attend for students interested in medical research.